uhtrev/uhtrev/README.md

 - 👋 Hi, I’m @uhtrev
-- 👀 I’m interested in Reading and Programming.
+- 👀 I’m interested in Reading and Programming
-- 🌱 I’m currently learning HTML/CSS and Python.
+- 🌱 I’m currently learning HTML/CSS and Javascript
+- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me - trevorlopez1998@outlook.com
+- 📫 How to reach me ...

 <!---
 uhtrev/uhtrev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.